-Babies are a blessing – but they’re also hard work, which leaves less time and energy for your relationship.
+Babies are a blessing – but they’re also one of the key life events that can cause libido changes – because they leave significantly less time and energy for your relationship.
 If you’re looking for ways of how to keep your relationship alive after baby arrives, it can be reassuring to know it doesn’t have to be complicated or take hours – it just has to be done.

 When you commit to small actions, every day, you’ll enjoy your relationship so much more (and possibly, even your baby!) because you’re not simultaneously stressing out about your partner.
 You’re adoring them.